dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/FR-1250-IsAlmostMatch.md

 # FR-1250: IsAlmostMatch Custom Procedure Operation

 ## Overview
-Add new string comparison operation `IsAlmostMatch` to SpyWindow Custom Procedures that compares two strings for exact or fuzzy similarity, with special handling for datetime patterns affected by OCR errors.
+Add new string comparison operation `IsAlmostMatch` to AutomationWindow Custom Procedures that compares two strings for exact or fuzzy similarity, with special handling for datetime patterns affected by OCR errors.

 ## Requirements